 After leaving Bata in 1999, Jonathan and his partner Kenn Norman pursued a freelance career of independent curatorial work, including developing travelling exhibitions.
 Jonathan authored six books on various aspects of fashion history, from paper dresses to shoes, and the two worked as dealers and appraisers of antique and vintage clothing.
 However, many of their best finds ended up in collections scattered around the world and they mused about creating their own museum, starting with the collection Jonathan had been acquiring since the 1970s for developing lectures and presenting fashion shows.

-A growing interest in vintage fashion developed around the turn of the millennium.
+There was a growing interest in vintage fashion around the turn of the millennium.
 Old clothes became a hotly collected commodity and experienced a rapid rise in auction and online sale prices.
 There were more buyers vying for the best pieces that came onto the market and fewer good pieces were showing up.

-Jonathan wanted to ensure his collection would have a better future, and so, in 2004, Kenn Norman registered the name Fashion History Museum.
-The timing was perfect as around the same time, the Costume Institute’s Met Galas were becoming major annual media events and its summer fashion exhibitions were beginning to break attendance records.
+In 2004, Jonathan and Kenn registered the name Fashion History Museum.
+The timing coincided with a burst of interest in vintage fashion; the Costume Institute’s Met Galas were becoming major annual media events and its summer fashion exhibitions were beginning to break attendance records.
 Three years later, in 2007, the Bath Museum of Costume in England changed its name to The Fashion Museum, signalling a new outlook on the subject of historical dress.

 The next step was for the Fashion History Museum (FHM) to become a non-profit corporation with a governing board, and in March 2009 the Canadian government granted the FHM charitable status.
 This allowed the FHM to give tax receipts for donations - a crucial step for a collection to be created without the benefit of a large acquisitions budget or endowment.
 The museum now had to make itself known.
 Exhibitions were created to be hosted by museums around Ontario and abroad.
 A shoe exhibition was especially popular that travelled to the U.S., Hong Kong and Bahrain.